idrinth-thalui/core/gear/idrinthFollowerCuirass.md

 # Idrinth's Weaponbane Cuirass
-This cuirass has been specifically crafted and enchanted to prevent any damage from harming it's wearer.
+This uniquely-crafted and specially-enchanted cuirass prevents almost any physical damage from noticeably harming its wearer.